Alignak-monitoring/alignak-doc/source/03_how_it_work/load_balancing.rst

 The load balancing is the ability to share load on multiple servers.

 The first thing  to know is that not all Alignak daemons can be managed in load availability.

-There are the daemons you can:
+This ia the list of daemons it's possible:

 * *Scheduler* daemon
 * *Poller* daemon